ALPON X4 OS

 When updating multiple devices, do not update them all at once.
 Reboot one device, confirm it comes back online in Sixfab Connect, then proceed to the next.
 This protects you from regressions in upstream packages.

-Application updates are separate from OS updates.
-Pick the path that matches how the app was deployed:
+Application updates are independent of OS updates.
+Pick the path that matches how the application was deployed:

-If you installed a container runtime yourself, pull the new tag and recreate the container with the tooling you set up (for example docker pull followed by docker compose up -d).
+Docker is pre-installed on ALPON X4 OS.
+Pull a new tag and recreate the container with your tooling, for example docker pull followed by docker compose up -d.

-Upgrade an individual package without touching others: sudo apt install --only-upgrade <package>.
+Upgrade a single package without touching others: sudo apt install --only-upgrade <package>.

 Firmware and modem updates

-Modem firmware and the Sixfab Connect agent are delivered through apt and, where applicable, through Sixfab Connect OTA.
-You don't need to manage them manually. apt upgrade picks up Sixfab-maintained packages automatically.
+Modem firmware, the Sixfab Connect agent, and the cellular stack are delivered through apt and, where applicable, through Sixfab Connect OTA.
+You don't need to manage them manually — apt upgrade picks up Sixfab-maintained packages automatically.

 Avoid apt autoremove on Sixfab packages

-If autoremove lists sixfab-* or modemmanager as removable, cancel the operation.
-Removing these packages disconnects the device from ALPON Cloud and breaks pre-configured cellular connectivity.
+If autoremove lists sixfab-*, modemmanager, or docker-* as removable, cancel the operation.
+Removing these packages disconnects the device from ALPON Cloud and breaks deployed applications.

 OS image & recovery

 The ALPON X4 OS image is pre-installed at the factory and is not distributed as a public download.
-Shipping the OS on the device avoids the hardware-specific edge cases that come with end-user flashing of industrial edge computing images.
+Shipping the OS on the device avoids the hardware-specific edge cases that come with end-user flashing of an industrial edge computer image.

-If you believe your device needs to be re-flashed, for example after a failed upgrade or recovery-blocking misconfiguration, contact Sixfab support.
+If you believe your device needs to be re-flashed (for example, after a failed upgrade or a recovery-blocking misconfiguration), contact Sixfab support.
 Support will confirm whether a re-flash is actually needed and provide the recovery procedure for your device's serial.

 Try recovery before contacting support